sejfovskienes/training_model/README.md

 ### Train7
 Used smaller version of the main dataset(from 2015 up to today).
 The training performs well up to some point but then predicts constant values.
 Resulted with R² Score: -0.7118 and Mean Squared Error: 0.0590.

+### Train8 ()
+Same dataset from previous training applied on a script found on internet.
+The results are too good to be true.
+Needs inspecting.
+This script uses Random Forest Regressor.
+update: data leakage was found: the train_test_split was made with shuffle=True parameter, because it is time series prediction it needs to be made with shuffle=False argument. no progress.